aimermo/ItemLevelAndSearchSoundMod/README_en.md

 ## Introduction

 Make the looting experience more exciting!
-This Mod is designed for "Escape from Duckov", introducing an item rarity classification system based on the value of each item.
-Discover exciting treasures with a fresh sense of thrill and achievement.
-Additionally, search times have been rebalanced, and immersive search sound effects have been added to make looting even more realistic and engaging!

-- Automatically determines item rarity based on item value—rare items are immediately recognizable
-- Searching is no longer bland, with new rarity-based search sounds
-- Balanced container opening times, now better reflecting the value of items inside
+This mod adds a rarity display to in-game items (based on their value), recalibrates search duration, and adds search sound effects.

 Custom search sounds are now supported.
 Setup instructions:
 1. Create a folder named ItemLevelAndSearchSoundMod in the game’s installation directory.